How to Work as an Interior Designer Abroad

 Network

 You probably already know this, but it’s still worth mentioning.
-Networking is key to getting your foot in the door in the international design world.
+Networking is key to getting your foot in the international design world.
 Attend industry events and conferences, join professional organizations, and make connections on social media.
 The more people you know, the more likely you will hear about job opportunities abroad.

 Learn a Second Language

 Knowing a second language can greatly increase your chances of finding work abroad.
-Even if you only speak a little bit, it shows that you are willing to make the effort to communicate with people from other cultures.
+Even if you only speak a little bit, it shows that you are willing to make an effort to communicate with people from other cultures.

 SEE ALSO: 5 Efficient Tips to Gain the Trust of an International Customer